jrmdev/Tools/ttmgr/README.md

 	** Tunnel to accounts.google.com:443 terminated
 	user@host:~$

+As another exemple usage, TTMGR can be used to proxify connections for any arbitrary TCP protocol.
+For example, if you want to connect to an IRC server over SSL through your corporate proxy:

+	user@host:~$ python ttmgr.py proxy add proxy.mycompany.com 3128
+	user@host:~$ python ttmgr.py proxy list
+	[0] No proxy (direct connection)
+	[1] proxy.mycompany.com:3128

+Then create the tunnel:

+	user@host:~$ python ttmgr.py tunnel add 1 kornbluth.freenode.net 6697
+	** Tunnel to kornbluth.freenode.net:6697 started
+	user@host:~$ python ttmgr.py tunnel list
+	[1] kornbluth.freenode.net:6697    > LOCAL <-> PROXY proxy.mycompany.com:3128 <-> DEST kornbluth.freenode.net:6697

+From now on, any connection from your machine to kornbluth.freenode.net:6697 will be tunnelled through the proxy:

+	user@host:~$ socat - OPENSSL:kornbluth.freenode.net:6697,verify=0
+	:kornbluth.freenode.net NOTICE * :*** Looking up your hostname...
+	:kornbluth.freenode.net NOTICE * :*** Checking Ident
+	:kornbluth.freenode.net NOTICE * :*** Found your hostname
+	^C

 To see the actual socat running processes and iptables rules, run ttmgr as follows:

 	user@host:~$ python ttmgr.py debug